Daniel-KM/Omeka-S-module-RdfDatatype/README.md

 Usage
 -----

-The data types are automatically available in all the resource forms.
+The data types that are set in the config of the module are automatically available in all the resource forms.
+It is advisable to avoid to overload the user interface.

-Nevertheless, it is recommended to create resources templates in order to simplify their use and to normalize the records.
+In all cases, it is recommended to create resources templates in order to simplify the use of the datatypes and to normalize all the metadata of all the records.

 Note: the datatypes `xsd:gMonth`, `xsd:gMonthDay` and `xsd:gDay` may not be intuitive.
 To be compliant with the standard, they should be prepended with `--` for months, and `---` for day.
 They are not added automatically.
+Furthermore, sparql cannot request any of the the Gregorian datatypes.

 TODO